trxdave/cycleshop/README.md

 - Audit Results:

-- Accessibility Score: The Lighthouse Accessibility audit achieved a score of XX/100 (replace with your actual score).
+- Accessibility Score: The Lighthouse Accessibility audit achieved a score of XX/100.
 This score reflects a strong commitment to inclusivity and adherence to web accessibility standards.

 - Identified Issues:
 Resolved low contrast issues in buttons and text.